UruIT/redux-async-generator/README.md

 ## Example

-Let's say you have a React Component -you're working with Redux (+ redux-saga or else)-, that needs to load a resource from an api once the component mounts, you'll probably need to write the following:
+Let's say you have a React Component -you're working with Redux (+ redux-saga or similar)-, that needs to load a resource from an api once the component mounts, you'll probably need to write the following:

 ### `component.actions.js`